qwm6233/igme-110-fall25-05/GoodMusicListicle.md

 #  Good Music Listicle

 This is a listicle of actual **Good Music** so obviously no country music will be listed here.
 In reality this is just music that I like so I'm not entirely serious, but while these are my opinions they are objectively correct and not up for negotiation.
 They are listed in order from **greatest** to **least great** so just being on the list is an incredible honor.
-Unfortunately, due to time constraints, I will only be listing my favorite **alt rock** (alternative rock) music, but I also really enjoy **psychedelic** rock such as Jimi Hendrix, Cream, The Doors, Vanishing Twin, and Fleetwood Mac, who technically isn't psych rock but their music hypnotizes me, and **prog rock** (progressive rock which is music that ramps up over the course of the song) like the song White Rabbit by Jefferson Airplane or Dark Matter by Porquepine Trees.
+Unfortunately, due to time constraints, I will only be listing my favorite 5 **alt rock** (alternative rock) bands and their songs I like, but I also really enjoy **psychedelic** rock such as Jimi Hendrix, Cream, The Doors, Vanishing Twin, and Fleetwood Mac, who technically isn't psych rock but their music hypnotizes me, and **prog rock** (progressive rock which is music that ramps up over the course of the song) like the song White Rabbit by Jefferson Airplane or Dark Matter by Porquepine Trees.
+Plus many other alt rock bands and songs that don't make the top 5 like Sublime and Everclear.

 ##  Alt Rock